UNCLASSIFIED (U)

 9 FAM 203.6-16 Unavailable

 (U) If a beneficiary or petitioner contacts the office to request a new boarding foil, consular staff must first request that the beneficiary return the expired Visas 92 boarding foil and provide their travel itinerary before re-issuing a new boarding foil.
-You must verify that the beneficiary is still eligible for follow-to-join benefits.
-You must re-run any expired security checks, fingerprinting beneficiaries who have turned fourteen (14) since the initial travel document issuance, and/or require that the beneficiary undergo a new medical exam if the previous one has expired.
+Verify that the beneficiary is still eligible for follow-to-join benefits.
+Re-run any expired security checks, fingerprinting beneficiaries who have turned fourteen (14) since the initial travel document issuance, and/or require that the beneficiary undergo a new medical exam if the previous one has expired.
 A re-interview will be required if there is reason to believe that the applicant's eligibility may have changed since the previous interview.
 For example, if security checks reveal derogatory information that may indicate an inadmissibility, evidence of events potentially triggering an ineligibility or bar, or evidence of a change in the beneficiary’s qualifying relationship with the petitioner, such as the marriage of a child or divorce of a spouse, death of a spouse or parent.
 Cases that were previously interviewed more than five years ago generally should be reinterviewed to confirm eligibility.

 9 FAM 203.5-17 Unavailable